 What is the likelihood that applications change infrastructure provider through their lifespan?

 Inquiries show that this likelihood is actually very low.
 Once deployed in a provider, applications tend to stay there.
 This is due to data lakes being hard – and expensive – to port and, therefore, end up acting as centers of gravity.
-Figure 1 below shows the Gartner pyramid of portability, which illustrates basic motivations (at the bottom) and more strategic ones (at the top) for designing portable applications.
+The figure below shows the Gartner pyramid of portability, which illustrates basic motivations (at the bottom) and more strategic ones (at the top) for designing portable applications.

 For each of your application, ask yourself why portability is important to you.
 Is it to guarantee survivability?
 To increase your negotiation leverage with the cloud provider?
 To mitigate vendor lock-in?
 The higher you are in the pyramid, the least likely it is that you’ll have those needs.